-To help you make an informed decision about taking out a private loan, Congress passed legislation that requires you to complete and file a Private Education Loan Applicant Self-Certification Form with your lender before you receive a private loan.
+When federal, state, and institutional financial aid don't quite cover your college costs, you might consider private loans.
+To help you make an informed decision about taking out a private loan, you must complete and file a Private Education Loan Applicant Self-Certification Form with your lender before you receive a private loan.
 The purpose of this form is to inform you that:

 Private loans differ from federal loans in a variety of ways.
 First, the Department of Education makes federal student loans; you'll have to find a lender who makes private loans.
 Your school may be able to provide you with the names of some lenders who make private loans to their students.
 The lender generally will perform a credit check to determine whether to approve the loan.
 If you have adverse credit, or lack sufficient credit history, your application may be denied or you may be asked to provide a co-signer (also known as an endorser) with a good credit history.
 Many federal loans do not have a credit requirement.

 There are other important differences that include loan fees and interest rates, which generally are higher for private loans.
 Also, repayment terms usually are not as flexible as they are for federal loans.
 And, deferment options are more limited, and few, if any, lenders offer options to discharge (forgive) a private loan under certain circumstances.

 The following table lists some differences between private and federal loans.
 To weigh your options, review the "Questions to ask" column for each factor.

 |Factors to consider||Private loans||Federal loans||Questions to ask|

 |Interest rates||Variable interest rates are tied to key interest rates, such as LIBOR or PRIME, plus a margin.
 The interest rate offered by the lender may also depend on your credit rating or the rating of your co-signer, as well as other non-financial factors.||Federally-set, fixed interest rate by loan type.||Which loan offers the best interest rate?
 How often does the interest rate vary?
 What rate will you qualify for based on your credit rating?|